+PSAT/NMSQT

-PSAT/NMSQT The Preliminary Scholastic Assessment Test/National Merit Scholarship Qualifying Test, or the PSAT/NMSQT, is a test that is taken by high school juniors only.
+The Preliminary Scholastic Assessment Test/National Merit Scholarship Qualifying Test, or the PSAT/NMSQT, is a test that is taken by high school juniors only.
 It is given at Boyertown Senior High School once each year in October.
 Students who wish to be considered in the National Merit Scholarship Competition must take this test in their junior year.

+PRE-ACT

-- PRE-ACT Pre-ACT Assessments measure student progress toward college and career readiness as defined by the pioneering research, data, standards, and benchmarks of ACT.
+Pre-ACT Assessments measure student progress toward college and career readiness as defined by the pioneering research, data, standards, and benchmarks of ACT.
 Pre-ACT scores reflect the knowledge and skills students develop over time-across grades-and link these results to readiness for college and career, providing an evolving picture of student growth.
 This actionable information enables educators to address students' strengths, areas for improvement, and potential.
-This is taken by all sophomores in October. - ACT The American College Testing Program (ACT) is made up of a test battery that includes four tests, a Student Profile section, and self-reported high school grades.
-The ACT is accepted by all colleges and universities.
-Boyertown is NOT a test center, however, a list of testing centers can be found on the ACT website at www.act.org.
+This is taken by all sophomores in October.